Pymatuning Reservoir: Dam and lake

 Building a dam on the Shenango River was first explored in 1911.
 A massive flood in 1913 caused $3 million in damage and took several lives.
 The Pennsylvania General Assembly approved a budget of $1.2 million to build at dam across the Shenango, but Governor John K. Tener slashed the budget to just $100,000.

 The Pennsylvania legislature took action again in 1917, this time approving a $400,000 budget under the condition that the needed land in Ohio be purchased by the private sector.
 The Pymatuning Land Company was formed and raised the funds to purchase the needed Ohio properties.
-The land was finally acquired in full by 1931 when Governor Gifford Pinchot approved $1.5 million to complete the dam.
-7,000 men began work on the dam in 1931 and the project was completed in 1934, with a final total cost of $3,717,739.
+The land was finally acquired in full by 1931, when Governor Gifford Pinchot approved $1.5 million to complete the dam.
+About 7,000 men began work on the dam in 1931, and the project was completed in 1934, with a final total cost of $3,717,739.
 The lake now holds 64.3 e9USgal of water, covering 17,088 acre over a length of 17 mi with a width of 1.6 mi at the widest and 70 mi of shoreline, with a maximum depth of 35 ft.
-The lake has served to provide a water supply for the Shenango and Beaver valleys, it has lessened the damage caused by floods, and provided recreation for the people of Ohio and Pennsylvania.
+The lake has served to provide a water supply for the Shenango and Beaver Valleys, it has lessened the damage caused by floods, and provided recreation for the people of Ohio and Pennsylvania.
 Two state parks, each named "Pymatuning State Park", are on the lake in Ohio and Pennsylvania.

-A scenic 2-mile-long causeway bridge spans the middle of the lake, connecting the towns of Espyville on the Pennsylvania side of the lake and Andover on the Ohio side.
-The bridge is crowned in the middle, with tall pillars and broad ducts underneath to allow lakewater to flow freely across the reservoir, and to permit the passage of sailboats and other pleasure craft travelling from one half of the lake to the other.
+A scenic two-mile-long causeway bridge spans the middle of the lake, connecting the towns of Espyville on the Pennsylvania side of the lake and Andover on the Ohio side.
+The bridge is crowned in the middle, with tall pillars and broad ducts underneath to allow lakewater to flow freely across the reservoir, and to permit the passage of sailboats and other pleasure craft travelling from one side of the lake to the other.
 The bridge is also equipped with small concrete and earthen pull-offs large enough for several vehicles apiece, with concrete staircases and walkways below the parking spaces to allow travelers to stroll down and fish or sightsee beside the bridge.

 The Pennsylvania portion also has a spillway separating the (higher) upstream-most portion of the lake from the rest.
-A parking area along the spillway serves a popular warm-weather attraction commonly known as "where the ducks walk on the fish" because visitors throw bread to the thousands of carp and Canada geese who congregate there.
+A parking area along the spillway serves a popular warm-weather attraction commonly known as "where the ducks walk on the fish" because visitors throw bread to the thousands of carp and Canada geese that congregate there.